ykomatsu/compojure-openshift-quickstart/README.md

-# Compojure Quickstart for OpenShift Express
+# Compojure Quickstart for OpenShift

 This is a simple quickstart for [Compojure][1].
 Compojure is a web framework for [Clojure][2].